samu975/samu975/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning how to implement the clean code in my projects.
 - 👯 I’m looking to collaborate on frontend proyects.
 - 😄 Pronouns: Proactive, carismatic, funny, always learning, stoic.
 - ⚡ Fun fact: I'm also historian so if you want to talk about history, politics or conspirancy theories.
 Feel free to contact me.